Something will go here one day soon...Gaiety, merriment and dancing, etc.

 Over the years I have collected many hinged puzzles, like Rubik's Snake, various strings of polyhedra and other folding novelties.
 I have several puzzles which have been designed to look like something else, such as a puzzle which looks like a burr puzzle but assembles like a six-piece Rhombic Star.
 I also have electronic puzzles which purists may frown on, but I will leave that for you to decide.
 I consider them to be puzzles, rather than computer games.

 I started this web site in about 1998.
-As of Spring 2016 it is getting its biggest ever refurbishment.
+As of Autumn 2016 it is getting its biggest ever refurbishment.

 My goals are to include more current information, more pictures, no dead links, consistent format and typeface, better readability on more screens, and to get rid of characters that display badly.
 But no free beer.